mileweb/docs-content-hdt/docs/portal/transports/suspend-activate-transport.md

 # Suspend or Activate a transport

-The <strong> Transports </strong> page can be reached by clicking "Transports" from the left pane of HDT portal.
+The <strong> Transports </strong> page can be reached by clicking "Transports" from the left pane of the HDT portal.
 To suspend or activate a transport, click the "Action" button  of the transport entry in the list and select "Suspend" or "Activate".
-If the transport was not in the current page, you can search it in the search box.
+If the transport is not in the current page, you can search for it in the search box.

 ![null](</docs/resources/images/transports/suspend-activate-1.png>)